Cancel culture defamation

-Defamation law in England, is more concern with the meaning of the words rather than with the words themselves.
-If, for example, the victim of the cancel culture has made a public statement, in a blog post or a tweet and the view they expressed were them given a different meaning in by those who sought to smear them, the perverted meaning of their original words could be considered defamatory.
+Defamation law in England, is more concerned with the meaning of the words rather than with the words themselves.
+If, for example, the victim of the cancel culture has made a public statement, in a blog post or a tweet and the view they expressed was then given a different meaning by those who sought to smear them, the perverted meaning of their original words could be considered defamatory.

 For example, if a celebrity, who is known for her Christian views, had posted in a blog post about her beliefs that the marriage institution has traditionally been an engagement between a man and a woman and that she still supports this view, any attempt to denounce her as homophobic, or as someone who has homophobic views, may be considered defamatory under English defamation law.

 Whilst the original unfounded allegations that a particular celebrity is homophobic may be considered as defamation of character, the institution who follows up on those allegations might also be committing a wrongdoing by cancelling the celebrity or by making defamatory public statement.
-An example of this might be a statement that declares that due to the celebrity’s homophonic views, or due to complaints about the celebrity’s homophobic views, the institution had decided to terminate their engagement with her.
+An example of this might be a statement that declares that due to the celebrity’s homophobic views, or due to complaints about the celebrity’s homophobic views, the institution had decided to terminate their engagement with her.